This site contains no information about the edibility or toxicity of mushrooms.

-Clitocybe nuda, also know as Lepista nuda or Wood Blewit, is a medium-sized, fleshy agaric, with a brownish cap and lilac gills.
+Clitocybe nuda, also known as Lepista nuda or Wood Blewit, is a medium-sized, fleshy agaric, with a brownish cap and lilac gills.
 It grows in trooping groups, often in rings, in leaf litter in deciduous and mixed woodland and under hedgerows during autumn and winter.

 violet-brown, emerges dark and bun-shaped, becoming convex and then flattened.
 Its colour becomes paler from the margin as the cap surface dries.
 The flesh bluish lilac, thick, firm.
 Gills